YichaoOU/HemTools/docs/content/Bioinformatics_tools/bcl2fastq.rst

 .. note:: Please note that there should be no spaces (i.e., only spaces and _ is allowed) in sample_ID (e.g., see some incorrect examples below).
 A unique sample_ID is also preferred.

+.. note:: We found that for Miniseq and Nextseq, your R2 index in samplesheet.csv have to be reverse complemented.
+For Miseq, everything is normal.

 .. image:: ../../images/no_space_bcl2fastq.PNG
 	:align: center